neolao/soccer-session/README.md

 The file `users.json` represents a key-value dictionary.
 The key is the user identifier and the value is the user properties.

-To create an administrator, you need to set a user property `type` to `admin`.
+To create an administrator, you must set the `type` property of the user to `admin`.

 Example:
 ```json